-W.6.1: Write arguments to support claims with clear reasons and relevant evidence.
-W.6.4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
-W.6.5: With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.

-W.6.9: Draw evidence from literary or informational texts to support analysis, reflection, and research.

-SL.6.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 6 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+W.7.1: Write arguments to support claims with clear reasons and relevant evidence.
+W.7.4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+W.7.5: With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
+W.7.9: Draw evidence from literary or informational texts to support analysis, reflection, and research.
+SL.7.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 7 topics, texts, and issues, building on others' ideas and expressing their own clearly.

-RI.6.1: Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
-RI.6.5: Analyze how a particular sentence, paragraph, chapter, or section fits into the overall structure of a text and contributes to the development of the ideas.
-RI.6.6: Determine an author's point of view or purpose in a text and explain how it is conveyed in the text.
-RI.6.8: Trace and evaluate the argument and specific claims in a text, distinguishing claims that are supported by reasons and evidence from claims that are not.
+RI.7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+RI.7.5: Analyze the structure an author uses to organize a text, including how the major sections contribute to the whole and to the development of the ideas.
+RI.7.6: Determine an author's point of view or purpose in a text and analyze how the author distinguishes his or her position from that of others.
+RI.7.8: Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.